Convex-Dev/design/docs/cad/003_encoding/README.md

 Checking for semantic correctness is application defined and outside the scope of CAD003.

 ## Implementation Notes

+### Applications

+Applications are free to assign semantic meaning to CAD3 encoded values.

+This is an important aspect of the design: Just like HTTP does not enforce a specific meaning on content included in a PUT request, CAD3 does not specify how an application might choose to interpret specific CAD3 encoded values.

+Applications SHOULD ensure that they are able to read, persist and communicate arbitrary CAD3 encoded values, even if the semantic meaning may be unknown.
+This is important for several reasons:
+- The application SHOULD be robust and not fail due to unrecognised but legal encodings
+- The application MAY need to pass on these values to other systems that do understand them

+In practice the recommended approach is:
+- Applications should be written to work with generic CAD3 data
+- If a specific value is to be accessed and used, the application should verify semantic correctness
+    - If valid, application can proceed with the semantic meaning it defines
+    - If invalid, this is presumably an exception that needs handling (e.g. a malicious message from an external source that should be rejected)

 ### Convex JVM Implementation